SwinIoTLab/SenShaMart/README.md

   This transaction pays for sensor data

 ### Commit
-  This transaction is a witness voting that an integration has completed successfully
+  This transaction is a witness voting that an integration has been completed successfully

 ### Compensation
-  This transaction is a witness voting that an integration has completed but the sensor misbehaved and the buyer should be compensated
+  This transaction is a witness voting that an integration has been completed but the sensor misbehaved and the buyer should be compensated

 ## Repository Structure